Cadasta/cadasta-docs/en/03-projects.md

 When you're done, **congratulations!** You've created your very first project.

-Your next steps are to start collecting records for your projects, including:
+Your next steps are to start collecting records for your project, including:
 * **project locations** - all the parcels, buildings, boundaries and other locations relevant to your project;
 * **location relationships** to **parties** that have some right or access to one or more of your locations, and
-* **resources** like photos, deeds, and other documentation related to your project, location or location relationships.
+* **resources** like photos, deeds, and other documentation related to your project, or an associated location or party.

-Read more about these records in the next section: [Project Records: Locations, Relationships, and Resources](04-records.md).
+Read more about these records in the next section: [Project Records: Locations, Parties, Relationships, and Resources](04-records.md).

 ### Editing a Project {#editing-a-project}